Renormalised two-point functions of CLE$_4$ gaskets: Introduction and main results

-A starting point for our calculations is a Brownian loop soup computation of what we call the twist correlation functions - see Theorem \ref{thm:twopointtwist}.
-This corresponds to the disk 2 point version of the $\Z_2$-orbifold twist correlations at infinite compactification radius in \cite{dixon1987orbifold}.
-We then show that such correlations are related to renormalized probabilities of being in a certain randomly chosen CLE$_4$ gasket using \cite{LupuTopoAIHP} and localization arguments.
-To obtain renormalised probabilities of nested or simple CLE$_4$, we follow the idea that relevant statistical physics models correspond to the compactified GFF \cite{saleur1988correlation} and formulate this idea in terms of sums over GFFs with boundary conditions.
+The next step is to show that such correlations are related to renormalised probabilities of being in a certain (randomly chosen) iterations of nested CLE$_4$ gaskets using \cite{LupuTopoAIHP} and localization arguments.
+To obtain renormalised probabilities of nested or simple CLE$_4$, we thereafter follow the idea that relevant statistical physics models correspond to the compactified GFF \cite{saleur1988correlation} and formulate this idea mathematically in terms of sums over GFFs with boundary conditions.

-We believe that similar techniques also allow to calculate the renormalised probability that 4 distinct points on the sphere are on the same CLE$_4$ gasket - in fact the calculation of the twist fields of \cite{dixon1987orbifold} remains the same and only the step in adding back the compactification radius needs extra care because of two real degrees of freedom.
+We believe that similar techniques also allow one to calculate the renormalised probability that four distinct points on the sphere are on the same CLE$_4$ gasket - in fact the calculation of the twist fields of \cite{dixon1987orbifold} remains the same and only the step in adding back the compactification radius needs extra care because of two real degrees of freedom.
 The observations made in the paper also raise interesting questions on the level line geometry of the compactified and twisted free fields.
-These are questions we plan to touch upon in future work.
+These are questions we plan to touch upon in future work. \\

 The rest of the paper is organised as follows.
 In Section \ref{sec:prelim} we first gather the main objects and notations and then prove a series of preliminary ingredients, which are usually small modifications of already known results.
 In Section \ref{Sec Twist loop soup} we define and study what we call the twist field correlations using the Brownian loop soup.
 We prove equivalences between different cut-offs and BLS cluster events, and do an explicit calculation in the case of two points - see Theorem \ref{thm:twopointtwist}.
-In Section \ref{Sec Twist loop soup} we connect these twist fields to further geometric renormalised probabilities involving Brownian loop soup clusters, excursions sets of the free field and finally CLE$_4$.
+In Section \ref{Sec Twist CLE4} we connect these twist fields to further geometric renormalised probabilities involving Brownian loop soup clusters, excursion sets of the free field and finally CLE$_4$.
 In Section \ref{sec:together} we combine twist field correlations over different boundary conditions to obtain our main theorems.